 This is how it worked for another of Howell’s clients, who had about $1.5 million in taxable investment accounts.
 They had been paying about $11,000 a year in federal taxes, and wanted to see if they could reduce that amount with a different mix of assets.
 After running the numbers, they came up with a plan to shift to a particular set of investments.
 After that, the goal was to reduce future tax drag by managing the new positions with ongoing tax-loss harvesting.

 Tip: See the potential impact of tax-smart investing over time.

 If your long-term plans include giving away your assets, you might want to consider other structures that will allow the money to grow tax-free to manage the tax impact to both yourself and your beneficiaries.
 There are certain types of trusts and estate-planning strategies you can consider, and also various charitable giving options.

-Tip: Watch the latest Market Sense webcast.
+Tip: Watch the latest Insights Live webcast.

 Every tax situation is different, so you want a strategy that meets your needs and that you have the ability to maintain.
 Tax strategies are particularly complex, so you may want to consult with a financial professional to assess your specific situation and help you set the right course.

 Access articles, webinars, and ideas on wealth planning and investment strategies.